 Sree Narayana Jayanthi Vallam Kali

-The boat race is at Kumarakom and is held on the month of September every year during Onam festival
+The boat race is at Kumarakom and is held in the month of September every year during the Onam festival.

 Leave a Reply